Jaydee8652/EspressoBatch/README.md

 #### Presents the user with 2 processes to run.
 Any combination of these processes can be run through an integer input.

  - 1:  Extract feature data from calculations
-> Extracts features from .mol2 and summary files from a specified set of calculations and saves them to '_experimental_feature_data.csv'
+> Extracts features from .mol2 and summary files from a specified set of calculations and saves them to '_training_feature_data.csv'
 > Default set is 'MAIN', can be altered by changing 'set_id' in 'extract_features.py'